How are originations vendors responding this time around?

 But I think there’s more of a partnership there with the business because it’s less anymore about the ones and the zeros that the business historically hasn’t really had a lot of insight into — where that was really technology’s purview — those things are not necessarily as constraining as they would have been before.

 So I think it’s have we hit the pivotal “gone over the cliff,” where business runs everything in all dimensions?
 Probably not.
 But I think we’re seeing an acceleration of that trend.

 Again, as the technology continues to evolve, I would anticipate that that’s going to continue to be the case and the business is going to ultimately continue to get more control over what platforms and technologies are being used to run their business.

-Christian: I think we’re getting there.
+Solutions Engineering: I think we’re getting there.
 Because what I’ve seen is with various engagements, there would be rooms you walked into where you knew that, at the end of the day, the technology and platform decision, lived on the IT side of the house versus business.
 Or in some organizations, vice versa.